cliffeby/CWT001/README.md

 | 2015 | 100                     |                        |                    |

 ## 4-Quad Observations
 The accident reports contain a narrative section and often describe known details of the accident and fatality.
-For the five-year period and at 4-Quad gates, three fatalities were from vehicles stuck between the gates, two were from vehicles going under the gates, and one from vehicles entering under the exit gate.
+For the five-year period and at 4-Quad gates, three fatalities were from vehicles stuck between the gates, two were from vehicles going through or under the gates, and one from vehicles entering under the exit gate.

 While not statistically significant, the 4-Quad data point to some known issues at these gates.
 First is the use of median barriers.
 If drivers are prevented from using the delayed exit gate as an access point, the safety of the gate is improved.
 Unless constrained by road infrastructure, median gates should be required at 4-Quad gates.
 Second is detection loops.
 For these data it is unclear if the gates had functioning detection loops.
 “Stuck between the gates” could simply mean the vehicle was between the two entrance gates.